jimf/elastic-transform/README.md

 __elastic-transform__ exports a `traverse` function which expects an ElasticSearch query and a visitor object.
-It will then visit each node in the query, invoking methods on the visitor as it does so.
+It will then visit each node in the query, invoking methods on the visitor as it does so, corresponding with the type of the node being visited.
+Depending on the visitor, the query may be modified in place.

 ### Example

-For example, traversing the following visitor would add a `must` clause with an account term applied:
+Traversing an ElasticSearch query with the following visitor would add a `must` clause specifying an account value:

 ```js
 var traverse = require('elastic-traverse')